pce-uw-jscript400/w1-file-system/readme.md

 * **Question:** Imagine you have a file called `classmates.txt`.
 For each part of CRUD, describe how the action would interact with the file.

 * **Your Answer:**
+Create - create a new file.
+Read - read a file.
+Update - update a file.
+Delete - delete a file.

 ---